preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/features/index.rst

 :doc:`Working with Documents </working-with-documents/index>`

 :doc:`Info Screen </admin-settings/business-group-settings/settings/info-screen/index>`

 :doc:`Working with Events </working-with-events/index>`

 :doc:`Working with Processes </working-with-processes/index>`

-Default App Launcher Links
+Default Content
 ****************************
+The following can be avaiable here:

++ **Show Teams presence**: If activated, Teams presence is indicated by all people icons in Omnia (see below).
-Activate this Feature for a number of default links for the App launcher - many of the links that will normally appear in the Microsoft 365 menu.
-You can then use "Shared links" to edit the links and decide which ones to use.

-**Note!** Most links here will not be applicable in Omnia on-prem.
++ **Default App Launcher Links**: Activate this Feature for a number of default links for the App launcher - many of the links that will normally appear in the Microsoft 365 menu.
+You can then use "Shared links" to edit the links and decide which ones to use. **Note!** Most links here will not be applicable in Omnia on-prem.

+Configuration
+**************
+Activate "Default Community Properties and Page Types" for a useful set of properties for communities and a set of ready made Page Types.
+Both properties and page types can then be edited.